 -Green: Leukocytes

-The deep learning model was trained in such a way that a further subdivision of the leukocytes is possible, as can be seen in figures given below.
+The HyperHaemaNet Model was trained in such a way that a further subdivision of the leukocytes is possible, as can be seen in figures given below.
 The subclasses of leukocytes can be divided into:

 -Cyan: Segmented granulocytes